escotoj/SVG-Logo-Maker/README.md

   - [Questions](#Questions)

   ## Installation
-  node.js and you need inquierer, and jest
+  node.js and you need inquierer, and jest to run the test.

   ## License